GeetikaS7/Data-Analysis/README.md

 **1. Data Collection:**

--Source COVID-19 data from reliable platforms like Kaggle or government health websites.
+Source COVID-19 data from reliable platforms like Kaggle or government health websites.
--Gather auxiliary datasets, such as population density, healthcare capacity, and vaccination data, for deeper analysis.
+Gather auxiliary datasets, such as population density, healthcare capacity, and vaccination data, for deeper analysis.

 **2. Data Cleaning and Preprocessing:**

--Handle missing values, inconsistent formats, and outliers.
+Handle missing values, inconsistent formats, and outliers.
--Format data for time-series and geographical analysis.
+Format data for time-series and geographical analysis.

 **3. Exploratory Data Analysis (EDA):**

--Analyze global and regional trends in confirmed cases, recoveries, and fatalities.
+Analyze global and regional trends in confirmed cases, recoveries, and fatalities.
--Examine correlations with factors like population density, age distribution, and healthcare infrastructure.
+Examine correlations with factors like population density, age distribution, and healthcare infrastructure.
--Identify hotspots and their temporal progression using visualizations.
+Identify hotspots and their temporal progression using visualizations.

 **4. Data Visualization:**

--Create dashboards using tools like Power BI, Tableau, or Python (Matplotlib/Plotly).
+Create dashboards using tools like Power BI, Tableau, or Python (Matplotlib/Plotly).
--Include time-series graphs, heatmaps, and choropleth maps to display trends and geographical patterns.
+Include time-series graphs, heatmaps, and choropleth maps to display trends and geographical patterns.
--Visualize vaccination progress and its correlation with case trends.
+Visualize vaccination progress and its correlation with case trends.

 **5. Sentiment Analysis (Optional):**

--Analyze public sentiment about COVID-19 using social media data or surveys.
+Analyze public sentiment about COVID-19 using social media data or surveys.
--Use NLP techniques to categorize sentiments related to lockdowns, vaccinations, or policies.
+Use NLP techniques to categorize sentiments related to lockdowns, vaccinations, or policies.

 **Challenges:**
--Dealing with incomplete or inconsistent data from different regions.
+Dealing with incomplete or inconsistent data from different regions.
--Accounting for biases in data reporting and varying testing rates.
+Accounting for biases in data reporting and varying testing rates.

 **Tools and Technologies:**

--Programming: Python
+Programming: Python

--Libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly, Scikit-learn
+Libraries: Pandas, NumPy, Matplotlib, Seaborn, Plotly, Scikit-learn

 **Impact:**
 This project provides critical insights Total death cases, active cases across different states of India for pandemic management, recovery rate, enabling data-driven decisions on containment strategies, resource allocation, and vaccination campaigns.
 It also helps inform the public about the state of the pandemic through clear and interactive visualizations.